 Common Mistakes

-2. Forgetting to remeasure on variable rate leases If your lease payments change based on a benchmark rate (e.g., SOFR + spread), you must remeasure the liability when the rate changes.
+2. Forgetting to remeasure on variable rate leases If your lease payments change based on a benchmark rate, you must remeasure the liability when the rate changes.

 4. Wrong cash flow classification for finance leases Finance lease principal payments go in financing activities.
-Interest payments go in operating activities (unless you use the optional policy to show them in financing).
-Getting this wrong throws off your cash flow statement.
+Interest payments go in operating activities.

 The Reconciliation Problem

 The journal entries above work cleanly for a single lease.
-With 5, 10, or 20 leases across different commencement dates, you need a systematic way to:
+With 5, 10, or 20 leases across different commencement dates, you need a systematic way to aggregate interest, depreciation, and amortization — and tie everything to the balance sheet.

 That’s exactly what the ASC 842 Lease Accounting Workbook handles — 20 leases, 120-month amortization schedule, period-level journal entry aggregation, and a reconciliation tab that confirms everything ties to $0 every month.